nishal1105/aws-devops-zero-to-hero/README.md

 **Project:** You'll configure CloudTrail to log API activities and set up AWS Config rules to enforce compliance policies for your AWS resources.

-## Day 26: AWS Elastic Load Balancer
+## Day 26: AWS Elastic Load Balancre

 You'll explore AWS Elastic Load Balancer, a service for distributing incoming application traffic across multiple targets.
 You'll learn how to configure and manage load balancers to ensure high availability, fault tolerance, and scalability.